-- A. Students will demonstrate readiness to practice as a generalist professional nurse at the baccalaureate level as evidenced by successful completion of the NCLEX-RN exam. - B. Students will be able to perform a comprehensive health assessment in order to identify actual and potential health risks - C. Students will be able to analyze evidence presented in research literature in order to identify best nursing care practices. - D. Students will develop a foundational philosophy of Christian principles for personal and professional growth that will serve to enhance both the student and society.
+- A. Students will demonstrate readiness to practice as a generalist professional nurse at the baccalaureate level as evidenced by achievement of essential baccalaureate-level program learning outcomes. - B. Students will be able to perform a comprehensive health assessment in order to identify actual and potential health risks - C. Students will be able to analyze evidence presented in research literature in order to identify best nursing care practices. - D. Students will develop a foundational philosophy of Christian principles for personal and professional growth that will serve to enhance both the student and society.